Jeffrey Epstein VI Foundation: Activity

 the Program for Evolutionary Dynamics, directed by Martin Nowak, a professor of mathematics and biology.
 The university received only $6.5 million of this pledge.
 The foundation also supported NEURO.tv, a video series featuring experts discussing topics related to the brain, and the OpenCog project, an open-source software initiative for Artificial intelligence.

-From 2005-2007, the foundation funded the work of geneticist George Church for “cutting edge science & education."
+From 2005 until 2007, the foundation funded the work of geneticist George Church for “cutting edge science & education."

 Over the years, the foundation convened many of these scientists in conferences to discuss the consensus on fundamental science topics such as gravity, global threats to the Earth and language.